BitsForPeople/esp-heatshrink/README.md

 | Original w/ USE_INDEX(*) | 3629992 | 4,5 % | 22,4x |

 (*) HEATSHRINK_USE_INDEX increases RAM requirement for compression by ~3x

+Obviously, YMMV as the possible performance gain also depends on the actual data being compressed; 'harder' to compress -> more potential performance gain.

+Note that heatshrink is based on LZSS compression, which means heatshrink alone can only compresses repeating sequences of bytes in a data stream.
+This makes it a reasonable choice for compressing text or HTML but not so much for analog signals or sensor readings in which even a small amount of noise may eliminate most or all repetitions of identical bytes.

 Heatshrink's original Readme below: